-You’ve tried and tried again numerous SEO strategies and you finally found one that brought you more visitors than ever – I get why you may want to stick with it, but using the same SEO strategy all the time and not adapting it to the current algorithm is what will eventually drop your website lower and lower in the search results.
+You’ve tried and tried numerous SEO strategies again.
+You finally found one that brought you more visitors than ever – I get why you may want to stick with it, but using the same SEO strategy all the time and not adapting it to the current algorithm is what will eventually drop your website lower and lower in the search results.

-As Google changes its algorithms way too often, diversification of your SEO strategy is the only safe thing that will get you to keep your visitors coming frequently.
-You know your content, you know your audience, now you just need to start diversifying your strategy, keeping in mind that you’re doing this for the customers as well, not just for the crawlers that will visit and check your site in order to bring it up in the searches.
+As Google changes its algorithms way too often, diversification of your SEO strategy is the only safe thing to get you to keep your visitors coming frequently.
+You know your content, and you know your audience; now you just need to start diversifying your strategy, keeping in mind that you’re doing this for the customers as well, not just for the crawlers that will visit and check your site to bring it up in the searches.